CannonWilson/Problem-Sets/React/1-IntroToReact/README.md

 </details>

-## Question 4: Make the React logo on the page half as tall
+## Problem 4: Make the React logo on the page half as tall

 <details>
 <summary>Hint</summary>